plehrer/logstash-salt/README.md

  Note you have to specify the configuration file and log file in a similar fashion as on the central server (the vagrant instance).
 There is an alternative to this which is specified.
 Check chapter “Shipping events”

- [init script for running logstash as a service] (http://logstashbook.com/code/3/logstash-agent-init) This file has been included in the repository
+ [init script for running logstash as a service on Ubuntu] (http://logstashbook.com/code/3/logstash-agent-init) [init script for running logstash as a service on Centos] (http://logstashbook.com/code/3/logstash-agent.init) This files has been included in the repository